 “Restructuring Deal of the Year” by International Financial Law Review (2009)

-Mr. Goldberg’s client representations include Citigroup, CVS Caremark Corporation, ExxonMobil, International Paper, Morgan Stanley and Syngenta AG.
+Mr. Goldberg’s client representations include AgroAmerica, Amdocs, Citigroup, ExxonMobil, Heineken, IHS Markit, Morgan Stanley and Syngenta AG.

-Listed as a leading lawyer in several legal industry publications, including:
+He is consistently recognized as a leading M&A lawyer in various industry publications:

 Harsha G. Marti is based in New York, joined Warburg Pincus in 2007 and is responsible for legal matters related to the firm's investing activities.
 He is also responsible for coordinating legal and regulatory activities related to the formation of funds managed by the firm.
 Prior to joining the firm, Mr. Marti was at the law firm of Kirkland & Ellis LLP in New York where he was an attorney focused on private equity transactions.
 He received a S.B. in materials engineering from the Massachusetts Institute of Technology and a J.D./M.B.A from the Northwestern University School of Law and the Kellogg School of Management.
 Mr. Marti is a member of the bar in New York.
 He is a member of the Board of Directors of the Brooklyn Community Foundation.